 For most people, a house can be a costly acquisition.
 Chances are, the house you live in is one of the biggest purchases of your life.
 And the real estate investments you acquire may not cost as much but it’s possible that you might be thinking about using loans and mortgages to buy those investment properties.

-You might be wondering, like a lot of investors, how to buy an investment property with bad credit for savvy investors in Southern California and Central Ohio.
+You might be wondering, like a lot of investors, how to buy an investment property with bad credit for savvy investors in Ohio and Southern California.

 Fortunately, there are at least 4 simple ways to acquire investment properties even with bad credit.

-These 4 Ways Describe How To Buy Investment Property With Bad Credit For Savvy Investors In Southern California and Central Ohio
+These 4 Ways Describe How To Buy Investment Property With Bad Credit For Savvy Investors In Ohio and Southern California

 Strategy #1.
 Use the money you already have.
 Many investors have money they may not even realize.
 For example, you might have equity in your home or business that you can borrow against, which you might not need an additional loan.
 Or you might have money in your IRA or 401(k) that you can invest with.
 Few people realize that this is even possible – but it is!
 If you want to talk to us about how to invest with your IRA or 401(k), just give us a call at 1-855-HOMESMITH (466-3764).